GForces-PL/ActiveRecord/README.md

 ```

 ### isNew property
-This is a built-in property that determines whether an object is stored in the database.
+This is a built-in property that determines whether the object is stored in the database.

 ### Access to modified attributes
 There is a special property $keepAttributeChanges set on each model that decides if the object should keep the original values.
 For performance reasons, this functionality is disabled by default.